22044961-Izdihar/ReVibe/README.md

 # ReVibe

-this code web scrape amazon and returns them into 4 things, productImage, productLink, productName and productPrice.
+this code web scrapes amazon and returns the products based on search into productImage, productLink, productName and productPrice.